redFrik/udk18-Discrete_Structures/udk171130/README.md

 ![00material](00material.png?raw=true "00material")

 * select GameObject / Create Empty
-* select Component / Effect / Line Renderer
+* select Component / Effects / Line Renderer
 * in the GameObject's inspector find Materials and flip down / expand it
 * click on the little circle next to Element 0 and select LineMat by double clicking